Careers and employability

 Our students have gone on to successful careers in many sectors.
-See our Careers Portfolio for the most popular career destinations for Social Science students.
-You will also find video clips of alumni talking about their career progression on these pages.
+See our What can I do with my degree pages for the most popular career destinations:

-We have a dedicated, award-winning Careers Service, with offices at our Exeter and Penryn campuses, ensuring you have access to careers advisors, mentors and the tools you need to succeed in finding employment in your chosen field on graduation.
+We have a dedicated, award-winning Careers Service ensuring you have access to careers advisors, mentors and the tools you need to succeed in finding employment in your chosen field on graduation.
 We offer the Exeter Award and the Exeter Leaders Award which include employability-related workshops, skills events, volunteering and employment which will contribute to your career decision-making skills and success in the employment market.

 There is also a Sociology, Anthropology and Criminology Society where academic talks and career events take place.
 Past events have been with the British Red Cross, the Police and the BBC.